 During the lockdown, our physical activities have reduced.
 We get bored or stressed and develop frequent food urges.
 So diabetes patients must maintain their normal physical activities and healthy diet and also keep a check on their sugar levels with a ready stock of all needed medicines at home.

 Dietician Ashu Gupta is a reputed weight loss dietician in Gurgaon.
 She is popular for her scientific and practical approach to weight management.
 She can especially guide diabetic patients in the proper management of diabetes, more so during this period of lockdown when it becomes even more important.
-She has a broad experience in diverse weight management treatments and ensures excellent results.
+She has broad experience in diverse weight management treatments and ensures excellent results.
 She suggests personalized guidelines and plans for attaining a healthy weight and a happy life.

 It’s the most obvious yet vital step.
 You should keep a reliable and working glucometer to monitor your blood glucose levels at home both while fasting and after meals.
 Focus to maintain sugar levels at 110mg/dl when you are fasting and 160mg/dl after your meals.
-A rise only up to 10-20% is acceptable for diabetic elders.
+A rise of only up to 10-20% is acceptable for diabetic elders.
 Diabetes management can benefit your immune system and help ward off infections.

-Maintaining your normal routine is fundamental diabetes care.
+Maintaining your normal routine is fundamental to diabetes care.
 You must maintain a healthy and balanced diet with ongoing medications as prescribed to be taken regularly.
 You should also continue having sufficient physical activities as you had before the lockdown situation.

-You must ensure to keep ready a well stock of all required insulin vials, injection needles, insulin syringes and medications for the lockdown period.
+You must ensure to keep ready a well stock of all required insulin vials, injection needles, insulin syringes, and medications for the lockdown period.
 You shouldn’t miss even a single medicinal dose.
 Also, if you use a glucometer to monitor glucose levels, make sure a sufficient stock of lancets, batteries, strips, etc. Ensure every consumable at hand if you are on an insulin pump.

 Resort to whole foods like whole grains.
 Avoid sugary foods and simple carbs.
-Identify low-calorie foods like pulses, nuts, lentils, soup and salad and prefer to eat them for easy digestion during lockdown when physical activities are bound to be less.
+Identify low-calorie foods like pulses, nuts, lentils, soup, and salad and prefer to eat them for easy digestion during lockdown when physical activities are bound to be less.

 Try avoiding in-between meals or snacks, particularly when you are sitting or lying down idle or only busy with your mobile on social media or just watching TV.
 Even if you snack, keep an eye on the kind and quantity of snacking done for compensating it with your main meal.
 It’s best to try having low-calorie drinks like lemon tea, black tea, buttermilk, etc. instead of snacks.

-Keep a weight-machine at your house and check your weight on it from time to time.
+Keep a weight machine at your house and check your weight on it from time to time.
 It must not increase.
 Even if you can’t reduce your existing weight, at least try to maintain a healthy weight.

-It is very important that you have an undisturbed sound sleep for at least 7 hours every day.
+You must have an undisturbed sound sleep for at least 7 hours every day.
 This can ease your mind and help you properly manage your diabetes.
 It is also helpful for remaining refreshed and rejuvenated for the next day.